-All nouns are either singular of plural.
+Plural Nouns – Regular and Irregular Plurals in English.
+All nouns are singular or plural.
 Singular nouns mean just one, while plural nouns mean more than one.
-In this posting I talk about the rules for forming plural nouns.
+In this post I will talk about the rules for forming plural nouns.
 There will be many example words and some example sentences.
 The download at the end will give you more practice using these nouns.

 Plural nouns: when to add “s”